cfsamson/tools-cargocleaner/README.md

 You should now be able to simply call `./cargocleaner` in a directory that contains one or more Cargo projects and let it run.

-## Compatability

-Currently it only works on `macos` and presumably `linux` but it's trivial to make it work on Windows as well I just haven't needed it.
-Contributions welcome.

 ## Limitations

 Right now this is just a very simple tool but since we don't go through sub folders